 2. It uses artificial intelligence, with actual machine-learning technology to create lossless enlargements.

-It’s one of those instances where you don’t know how good something is until you try it – even if you’re satisfied with how your current editing software handles enlargements, I strongly recommend you try experiment a little.
+It’s one of those instances where you don’t know how good something is until you try it – even if you’re satisfied with how your current editing software handles enlargements, I strongly recommend you try to experiment a little.

 Popular image editors like Photoshop have a whole suite of powerful retouching tools.
 However, Topaz decided to take one single operation, and absolutely excel at it.
 This makes its standalone apps like Gigapixel AI simply untouchable.

-If you own another image editor, run a few tests to see which one gives you the best results – Topaz offers a no-quibbles 30-day money back guarantee, so you’ve got nothing to lose if you’re not convinced you made the right decision.
+If you own another image editor, run a few tests to see which one gives you the best results – Topaz offers a no-quibbles 30-day money-back guarantee, so you’ve got nothing to lose if you’re not convinced you made the right decision.

 Who is Topaz Gigapixel AI for?